sneaky-potato/prison-break/README.md

 ## Installing / Getting started

-A quick introduction of the minimal setup you need to get a hello world up & running.
+A quick introduction of the minimal setup you need to get the package compiled and ready for the task

 ```shell
 cd ~/catkin_ws/src